jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 ## **Introduction**

 Hey there, and welcome to this WordPress.com developer tools video.

 My name is Jonathan, and today we're going to learn how to connect to your WordPress.com site using SSH.

-We'll cover:

-- Enabling SSH access on your site
-- Connecting to SSH for the first time
-- Generating and using SSH keys for passwordless authentication

 Let's get started!